Peru 2010

 When the sun rose high enough to illuminate the small meadow next to our hotel, we saw several of these very beautiful butterflies, but our main targets were the several species of Colias Clouded Yellows and Hylephila Skippers flying from flower to flower on the slopes.

-image 15 - Learn Butterflies
+image 15 - Butterflies Store

 view from Hacienda Shismay, circa 3000m altitude © Adrian Hoskins